BaySchoolCS2/ProjectRepo/README.md

 ```
 ./tools/<toolname>.py
 ```
-no need to enter a virtual environment
+No need to enter a virtual environment

 # Templates